quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/integration_families.md

 diagonal entries.
 Filling-search constraints apply only when finding filling.
 Entropy reuses the accepted poles but has no accuracy target; its sampled error remains a diagnostic.
 Neither estimate measures unsampled momentum variation.
-Passing mesh integration targets with `nk` remains an error; the policy's matrix-function target remains active on prescribed meshes.
+The matrix-function target remains active on prescribed meshes.

 `entry_errors` describes momentum integration only.
 UniformGrid reports each entry's coarse/fine difference.
 FermiSimplex supplies its global worst-entry